 Willard Park

-Named after Admiral Arthur L. Willard, Commandant at the Washington Navy Yard during World War I who improved production, the park displays U.S. Navy and foreign artifacts.
-A wide range of naval artifacts from different eras are on display.
+Named after Admiral Arthur L. Willard, Commandant at the Washington Navy Yard during World War I, who improved production during the war effort.
+He also served as Commandant from 1927 to 1930.
+The park displays a wide range of U.S. Navy and foreign artifacts.
 Willard Park also provides visitors and employees with a small picnic area.
-Some of the prior artifacts at Willard Park were: the submersible Intelligent Whale; one of the 6”/30 guns salvaged from the armored cruiser Maine; a Japanese Kaiten Human Torpedo; and a German type XXVIIB “Seehund” midget submarine.
+Some of the prior artifacts, which were arranged chronologically, on display at the park were: the submersible Intelligent Whale; one of the 6”/30 guns salvaged from the armored cruiser Maine; a Japanese Kaiten Human Torpedo; and a German type XXVIIB “Seehund” midget submarine.
 This section features views of the park throughout its history.

 Image: NH 81481: Sixteen-inch, 50 Caliber, Mark 2, Mod.1, Gun Barrel, Willard Park, Washington Navy Yard, 1972.
 Naval History and Heritage Command Photograph.